MewoLab/AquaDX/README.md

 * [Game specific notes](docs/game_specific_notes.md)
 * [Frequently asked questions](docs/frequently_asked_questions.md)

+> We do not provide game files.
+You need to obtain them on your own.

 > [!TIP]
 > Some games may require additional patches and these will not be provided in this project and repository.
 You already found this, so you know where to find related resources too.